oysteinvolden/vision-based-navigation/README.md

 # Vision-Based Navigation in ROS

 ## Overview
 This repo contains source code for vision-based navigation in ROS.
 We combine deep learning and traditional computer vision methods along with ArUco markers to obtain relative positioning between the camera and marker.
-Both monocular and stereo vision is tested for comparison.
-The figure below shows the high-level architecture.
+Both monocular and stereo vision is used for comparison.
+It is tested with Ubuntu 18.04 LTS and ROS melodic on arm-based 64-bit architecture (Nvidia Jetson Xavier).

+The figure below shows the high-level architecture with focus on stereo vision.

 ![Pipeline overview](doc/figures/overview2.png)